 A vital aspect of our spiritual growth (and our relationship with God) is that we hear from God for ourselves.

 This is true even when a mature or anointed prophet or intercessor is delivering a message.

 And even if it comes from an online blog, a book, or a TV show.

-Even if it comes with power, and signs and wonders.
+Even if it comes with power, signs, and wonders.

-We always need to ask for ourselves—is it Biblical?
+We always need to ask ourselves—is it Biblical?

 - Is the interpretation or teaching given alongside this encounter or message, Scriptural?

 - Does it resonate with the Spirit of God in me?

 - Is the person sharing the word, and the message itself, submitted to oversight?
 Is there integrity?